 Create a module folder that has the same name as the assembly file in which the cmdlets are implemented.
-In this procedure, the module folder is created in the user folder.
-You can also create module folders in the system folder, as follows:
+In this procedure, the module folder is created in the system32 folder.

-PSModulePathenvironment variable includes the path to your new module folder.
-By default, the user and system folders are already added to the
+Make sure that the PSModulePath environment variable includes the path to your new module folder.
+By default, the system folder is already added to the PSModulePath environment variable.